clarkfitzg/phd_research/milestones/proposals.md

 ## 2. Data Description

-__Outcome__: _Precise definition of what a data description consists of, which data sources I'll focus on, and how they can be extended._
+__Outcome__: _Precise definition of what a data description consists of for the purposes of my research._

+- data sources I'll focus on: i.e. tables in files and databases
+- preprocessing steps I'll allow, ie. reorganization on disk to facilitate particular computations
+- how they can be extended

 This will make the starting point of my research much more concrete.
 I currently have in mind the vague idea that relevant statistics related to the data description are available because they have been computed ahead of time.

-### Prerequisites

-Analyzing a corpus of R code would help justify the data sources that I choose to focus on.
-It would also show me the dominant patterns in data access, ie. how do people actually iterate through database cursors?
-How much R code is focused on data frames and how much is focused on matrices?
-How do the programs use the structure in their data, and what can be prepared ahead of time?

-On the other hand, a corpus of open source R code is a biased sample, because private code is probably much more likely to access private data warehouses.

-### Description

 I'm most interested in tabular data from flat text files and databases, because these are the most common large sources of data that I've seen.
-To analyze tabular data an R script typically begins by reading all the data into a data frame in memory.
+R scripts that analyze tabular data typically begin by reading all the data into a data frame in memory.
 This code to read it in is essentially an implementation detail that can range from simple loading of a serialized R object in a local file to complex stream processing of a database.
 For large data sets this code can impact performance by orders of magnitude.
-To what extent can we automate the generation of this code?
+To what extent can we automate the generation of this code based on static analysis of the remaining code in the script?

-Let's consider column selection as a potential use case.
+Let's consider column selection of a file on disk as a potential use case.
 The following naive code selects the first two columns:

 ```{R}
 x = read.csv("x.csv")